727800350/note/cs/go_topic/design.md

 It's very cheap.
 It's practical to have thousands, even hundreds of thousands of goroutines.

+To make the stacks small, Go's run-time uses resizable, bounded stacks.
+A newly minted goroutine is given a few kilobytes, which is almost always enough.
+When it isn't, the run-time grows (and shrinks) the memory for storing the stack automatically, allowing many goroutines to live in a modest amount of memory.

 It's not a thread.

 There might be only one thread in a program with thousands of goroutines.